wavefrontHQ/docs/pages/doc/alerts.md

 ## Creating an Alert

-You can create a classic alert with a single severity level (e.g. SEVERE), or a [multi-threshold alert](#create-a-multi-threshold-alert), which allows you to customize alert behavior for different thresholds.
+You can create a classic alert with a single severity level (e.g., SEVERE), or a [multi-threshold alert](#create-a-multi-threshold-alert), which allows you to customize alert behavior for different thresholds.

 ### Create a Classic Alert